XiaoyiXxx/xiaoyixx.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2025.06* The First Class Award Scholarship of the Graduate School, Shanxi University, in 2025.
 - *2024.06* The Third Class Award Scholarship of the Graduate School, Shanxi University, in 2024.
 - *2023.06* The Second Class Award Scholarship of the Graduate School, Shanxi University, in 2023.